RSI Divergence Setups - Bullish Divergence RSI and Bearish Divergence RSI

 We then draw one line on the trading chart & another line on the RSI.

-How to spot divergence
+How to identify divergence setup

 HH = Higher High - two highs but the last one is higher